masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 6 = Promoted Class 4 (for Ewan)
 ```

 Now you can run pal2EA on your palette file.
 It should generate `Palette Installer.event` and `Palette Setup.event`.
-The installer file is the one that should be included.
+The setup file is the one that should be included.

 ## Spell Animations